Ace4527/Ace4527.github.io/portfolio.md

 It was fun and interesting to explore the options for real-time voice control in a game environment, the importance of speech-to-text accuracy, reliability and speed all needed to be considered.

 We explored numerous speech-to-text engines available, and switched the one the game operated on three times during development as we further explored the available options and their limitations and trade offs.
-From the native Unity Speech-to-text with its quick and easy setup but low accuracy and reliability as well as limited access to the knobs and dials (such as swapping the input mic), through online cloud based subscription services like IBM Watson STT services and Microsoft Cognitive Speech Serives with their higher accuracy but inconsistent response time and limits on usage.
+Starting with the native Unity STT implementation with its quick and easy setup but with low accuracy and limit access to advanced features(like input mic control).
+To cloud based subscription solutions such as IBM Watson STT services and Microsoft Cognitive Speech serivces that feature high accuracy but low reliability with inconsitent response times and usage limits.
 Eventually moving on to a Unity implementation of VOSK offline Speech Recognition API, while marginally less accurate than the cloud based alternatives, it provided consistent response times, offline access, and an easy ability to swap languages or models for the STT if desired (not that the game supports languages other than English).

 [Download Unsighted Agent](https://drive.google.com/file/d/1Mtt5sxJ5Ogq0Zj1mK3LdLV6F_1Snb0fm/view?usp=sharing) and give it a try.